 On a pro-forma basis Bloom has become gross margin positive in 2012 and is on track with our goal to be profitable in 2013.
 Bloom is operating with a fully funded business plan.

 Speculation abounds in the cleantech community that 2014 just might be the year that Bloom Energy debuts an IPO.
 Scott Sandell, general partner of Bloom Energy investor New Associates, stated in late 2012 that Bloom energy will likely attempt an IPO in late 2013 or early 2014.
 Based on all the speculations over the years about Bloom Energy’s progress, fuel cell investors will likely find some very salivating information in the initial S-1 filing of which may cause investors in existing fuel cell companies such as Plug Power (NASDAQ:PLUG) a bit of concern.

-For investors who want in on a Bloom Energy IPO, one platform that allows you to buy in to IPOs before they go public is Loyal3.
-While we can’t say if a possible Bloom Energy IPO will be offered on the Loyal3 platform, you can sign up to their email list to be notified of coming IPOs that you may be able to participate in.
-Investing in any stock pre-IPO is highly speculative given the volatility seen with IPOs historically.
+For investors who want in on a Bloom Energy IPO, one platform that allows you to buy in to IPOs before they go public is Motif Investing.
+While we can’t say if a possible Bloom Energy IPO will be offered on the Motif Investing platform, you can can open a Motif Investing account for free with no deposit required so you are ready to buy shares of future IPOs before they begin trading.